vsheg/intermediate-ml/2c-quantile/index.typ

 parameter estimates.

 == Censoring
-Some quantiles can be robustly calculated even for censored data.
-Censoring can also be accounted for explicitly by modifying the loss function:
+Censoring arises when the response variable $y$ is not fully observed.
+For instance, in clinical trials, the exact value of $y$ may be unavailable for some patients.
+If a patient exits a longitudinal study, we only know they survived up to time $y$, but their true survival time might be much longer (@fig-censoring-plot).

 #margin[
-  In clinical trials, the exact value of the response variable $y$ is often unavailable due to censoring.
-  For example, when a patient withdraws from a longitudinal study, we only know they survived at least until time $y$, but their actual survival time could be significantly longer.

   #figure(
     caption: [